mpobjects/bdparsii/README.md

 ## Performance

-The BigDecimal version can be up to 10 times slower than the original (double based) Parsii, assuming the parsed expression is reused.
-This is the result of arbitrary precision calculcations.
+Due to calculation on arbitrary-precision decimals the performance of calculations is significantly worse than the calculations performed by the double based parsii.
+Performance depends a lot on the used precision and used mathematical functions.

-For more informatio see [the performance test suite](src/test/perftest/README.md).
+For more information see [the performance test suite](src/test/perftest/README.md).

 ## Maven